Top Tax Myths Debunked

 Wrong.
-There are many different theories under which tax protestors claim that the payment of taxes and the filing of tax returns are voluntary and/or illegal.
+There are many different theories under which tax protesters claim that the payment of taxes and the filing of tax returns are voluntary and/or illegal.
 Some arguments are constitutionally based, while others hinge upon semantics and word play.
 For example, one flawed argument states that the 16th Amendment, which authorizes collection of income taxes, was not properly enacted.
-Another debunked contention claims that only residents of "sovereign" states, such as Washington D.C. and Puerto Rico, are required to pay income taxes.
+Another debunked contention claims that only residents of "sovereign" jurisdictions, such as Washington D.C. and Puerto Rico, are required to pay income taxes.

 The truth is that U.S. courts have universally found these tax avoidance arguments to be frivolous.
 Furthermore, the people who make these arguments usually end up liable for taxes and are sometimes hit with additional tax penalties.